tinkerborg/thinq2-python/README.md

 This is a reverse-engineered client for the LG ThinQ v2 IoT protocol.

-If you are working with v1 devices, try [wideq](https://github.com/sampsyo/wideq).
+If you are working with v1 devices, try [wideq](https://github.com/sampsyo/wideq), which inspired this project.

 ## Work in progress!